Home / Helpful Guides / IRS Guides Summarized / Schedules for Form 1040 and Form 1040-SR Summarized

 How the schedules interact and route numbers back to Form 1040

 Each schedule feeds specific lines on Form 1040.
 Schedule 1 totals flow to Lines 8 and 10.
 Schedule 2 flows to Lines 17 and 23.
 Schedule 3 flows to Lines 20 and 31.
-Schedules A, C, D, E, and SE each route through these intermediary schedules.
+Schedules A, C, D and SE each route through these intermediary schedules.
 Understanding this architecture helps taxpayers see how the full return fits together rather than treating each schedule as an isolated document.

 How to Use This Publication